HortusHonu/flash-cards/flashCards.md

 ## Working Distance

 Working distance is the distance between the front of the camera lens and the object being imaged; determined by angular field of view

 ---

+## Focal Length

+Focal Length is the distance between the lens's center and the image sensor usually measured in millimeters

+---